YinLiLin/SumTool/README.md

 Impute Zscore
 -----
-For Zscore imputation, at least 6 columns should be provided in same order with the example above for typed SNPs.
+For Zscore imputation, at least 6 columns should be provided in same order with the example for typed SNPs.
 No need to separate genome into chromosomes
 ```r
 # get the path of attached example data on SumTool
 ref_bfile_path <- system.file("extdata", "ref_geno", package = "SumTool")